C1SC022/estadio-dragao-fanapp/estadio_dragao/docs/milestone02/personas.md

 - Dynamic routing to avoid crowded queues.
 - Reliable wait-time estimates for entrances, exits, and services.

 ## Persona 2 - First-Time/Visiting Fan

 + New visiting fan needing clear navigation and language support

-Name: Stan
+Name: Emma
 Age: 31
 Job: Pharmacist

-Description: Stan is a foreign fan attending international matches, and he is visiting the stadium for the first time.
-He's unfamiliar with the stadium layout and doens't speak Portuguese.
+Description: Emma is a foreign fan attending international matches, and she is visiting the stadium for the first time.
+She's unfamiliar with the stadium layout and doens't speak Portuguese.

 Frustrations: Fears getting lost in the large stadium, struggles to find services like the bar, and faces language barriers when seeking help.

 Needs:
 - Clear, intuitive wayfinding with directions to seats, bars, and other services.
 - Multilingual support (e.g., English, French, Portuguese) for app interface and instructions.

 ## Persona 3 - Accessibility-Focused Fan